missing cover art

 There are no Apple IIgs user screenshots for this game.

-There are 133 other screenshots on file for other versions of this game.
+There are 133 other screenshots from other versions of this game or official promotional screenshots.

 There are no promo images for this game